 Moon Under Water will close on August 8, 2016 and turn into Chinese restaurant Ricky & Pinky.

-The Builders Arms in Fitzroy, reopened under new owners Andrew McConnell, Anthony Hammond and Josh Murphy, offers a more formal dining room as Moon Under Water.
+Within the walls of the Builders Arms Hotel in Fitzroy, supervised by owners Andrew McConnell, Anthony Hammond and Josh Murphy, Moon Under Water offers punters a fine dining option.

-The George Orwell essay from which the restaurant takes its name describes the ultimate public house; a place frequented by regulars, with an atmosphere that is convivial, bar food that is perfectly paired with good beer and attention to detail that is particular without being pedantic.
-Hospitality veteran Hammond and chefs McConnell and Murphy had already hit the mark with the bistro and bar at the Builders, and have done it again with the dining room.
+The George Orwell essay, from which the restaurant takes its name, describes the ultimate public house; stipulated by a specific 10 key points.
+While Mc'Connell's version doesn't feature the majority of the rather dated requirements, it's nevertheless a place frequented by regulars, with an atmosphere that is convivial, bar food that is perfectly paired with good beer and attention to detail that is particular without being pedantic.

-Designed by Projects of Imagination (Golden Fields, Chin Chin, Trunk), Moon Under Water is white on white, without feeling stark, and features an impressive wine cabinet lining the back wall.
-The room seats 50 and has an emphasis on dining that is fun and delicious.
+Designed by Projects of Imagination (Golden Fields, Chin Chin, Trunk), Moon Under Water is white on white without feeling stark and features an impressive wine cabinet lining the back wall.
+The room seats 50 and has an emphasis on dining that manages to remain fun and is, of course, delicious.

-Murphy has worked with McConnell for almost a decade, most recently at Cumulus Inc., where he won The Age Good Food Guide’s Young Chef of the Year last year.
-The two chefs aimed to create a menu that will change weekly and showcase the best produce they can source.
-It’s a set menu, but it’s not a degustation, each course will be a complete dish.
+Murphy has worked with McConnell for almost a decade, most recently at Cumulus Inc., where he won The Age Good Food Guide’s Young Chef of the Year.
+The two chefs have created a menu that changes weekly and showcase the best produce they can source.
+It’s a set menu, but it’s not a degustation, each course is a complete dish.